Jon Trevelyan (UK)

-This is the second guide to be published in a series of three books produced by Dunedin (the first of which, Introducing Geology – A Guide to the World of Rocks by Graham Park was reviewed in Issue 23 of Deposits).
-As I said in that review, when anticipating the two companion books: “If this book [Introducing Geology] is anything to go by, I suspect that they will be very good indeed” – and this second book does not disappoint at all!
+This is the second guide to be published in a series of three books produced by Dunedin (the first of which was Introducing Geology – A Guide to the World of Rocks by Graham Park).
+As I said in that review, when anticipating the two companion books: “If this book (Introducing Geology) is anything to go by, I suspect that they will be very good indeed” – and this second book does not disappoint at all.

 And thank goodness this isn’t another “Guide to Identifying Fossils in the Field”, which is a genre that is about as much use as a chocolate fireguard, when it comes to identifying any fossil below the level of kingdom or phyla (I exaggerate)!
 In fact, this makes no such claim – instead, being a short (152 pages), colourfully and beautifully illustrated (in part by John Murray) introduction to the science of palaeontology and, as such, fills a useful and previously empty niche in the market for both amateurs and first/second year students at university.